emberjs/website/source/guides/understanding-ember/run-loop.md

 });
 ```

+Although autoruns are convenient they are suboptimal because

-This is suboptimal because the current JS frame is allowed to end before the run loop is
+1. The current JS frame is allowed to end before the run loop is flushed, which
-flushed, which sometimes means the browser will take the opportunity to do other things,
+sometimes means the browser will take the opportunity to do other things, like
-like garbage collection.
-GC running in between data changing and DOM rerendering can cause visual lag and should be minimized.
+garbage collection.
+GC running in between data changing and DOM rerendering can

-#### When I am in testing mode, why are run-loop autoruns disabled?
+cause visual lag and should be minimized.
+2. Only calls to `run.schedule`, `run.scheduleOnce` and `run.once` are wrapped
+in autoruns.
+All other code in your callback will happen outside Ember.
+This
+can lead to unexpected and confusing behavior.

+Relying on autoruns is not rigorous or efficient way to use the runloop.
+Wrapping event handlers manually is preferred.

+#### How is runloop behaviour different when testing?

+As mentioned above, Ember provides three API functions that schedule work on the
+currently open runloop:

+* `run.schedule`
+* `run.scheduleOnce`
+* `run.once`

+These functions will create a new runloop if one does not exist.
+These
+automatically (implicitly) created runloops are called _autoruns_.
+If
+`Ember.testing` is set then that behaviour is disabled.
+In fact when
+`Ember.testing` is set these three functions will throw an error if you run them
+at a time when there is not an existing runloop available.

+The reasons for this are:

+1. Autoruns are Embers way of not punishing you in production if you forget to
+open a runloop before you schedule callbacks on it.
+While this is useful in
+production, these are still errors and are revealed as such in testing mode to
+help you find and fix them.
-Some of Ember's test helpers are promises that wait for the run loop to empty before resolving.
-This leads to resolving too early if there is code that is outside the run loop and gives erroneous test failures.
-Disabling autoruns help you identify these scenarios and helps both your testing and your application!
+2. Some of Ember's test helpers are promises that wait for the run loop to empty
+before resolving.
+If your application has code that runs _outside_ a runloop,
+these will resolve too early and gives erroneous test failures which are
+difficult to find.
+Disabling autoruns help you identify these scenarios and
+helps both your testing and your application!